Showing posts with label Society. Show all posts

 That is it.

 Evolution transpires when a population with diverse traits competes for the limited resources essential for their survival.
 Over time, the traits that are more efficient in securing resources become predominant.
 The selective filter in this process, which determines which traits will dominate, is the relative efficiency (or fitness) of these traits in obtaining resources.
-In biological evolution this process is referred to as natural selection, with ‘natural’ indicating that the selection is a spontaneous process devoid of any external entity providing guidance.
+In biological evolution this mechanism is referred to as natural selection, with ‘natural’ indicating that the selection is a spontaneous process devoid of any external entity providing guidance.

 The presence of limited resources: Resources are indeed always limited.
 The universe may have a lot of energy, but it is not infinite.
 For every living entity on the Earth, the ultimate resource is the radiation from the Sun that falls in per unit area at a location.